 Looking back, I can see that part of the reason it took me so long to get information on the SI joint is that I simply didn’t know where to start looking.

-Since I first developed my own SI joint issues in 2011, it does seem as though a lot more information on the subject has made its way onto the web (and I’m now doing my best to contribute to that effort!).
+Since I first injured my SI joints back in 2011, it does seem as though there’s a lot more information available now (and I’m doing my best to contribute to that effort!).

-However, now that I look back, I can also see that there was some legitimate information out there at the time… I just wasn’t in a position where I was able to understand it.
+However, now that I look back, I can see that there was some legitimate information out there at the time… I just wasn’t in a position to be able to understand it.